-While Google’s launch hasn’t officially been announced, there are a number of companies which have implemented the standard using the pilot program.
-You can get real time updates on this using BIMIRadar, the site we at Red Sift have created to track the global adoption of brand indicators across 49,628,763 apex domains.
+While Google’s launch hasn’t officially been announced, there are a number of companies that have implemented the standard using the pilot program.
+You can get real-time updates on this using BIMIRadar, the site we at Red Sift have created to track the global adoption of brand indicators across 49,628,763 apex domains.

 Why is BIMI important for marketers and businesses?

 Any good email marketing strategy will involve tweaking subject lines, cleaning email lists, and curating email content.
 This is done with the goal of increasing open rates, boosting click-throughs, swerving spam complaints, and keeping bounce rates low.
 But while these are good practices, it’s likely the widespread adoption of globally-recognized standards like DMARC and the benefits which come with these (such as BIMI) will ultimately make the real difference in keeping our email ecosystem robust for years to come.
 In early studies we’ve carried out, we found that logo visibility in email does appear to have a positive effect on certain consumer interactions in email.

 Start your BIMI certification journey with the world’s first and only integrated solution provider

 Red Sift’s core mission is to make the technology essential for cybersecurity accessible for everyone.
 That’s why we’re proud to be the first ever provider of an end-to-end BIMI certification solution.
 Closely partnered with Entrust, we’re here to support your BIMI journey from start to finish.